The following questions and answers are based on currently available information and will be updated as the Gilder Center project continues to evolve.

 What kind of government approvals are required for the project?

-Will the public have an opportunity to review and comment on project plans?
+Did the public have an opportunity to review and comment on project plans?

 Who can I contact for more information?